 Arrive in the Berkshires

 Jiminy Peak Mountain Resort is the largest ski and snowboard resort in southern New England, summer home to Mountain Adventure Park and the only mountain resort in North America to generate its own energy using alternative wind power.
 Jiminy features extensive conference and wedding facilities for groups up to 400 people.
 Since opening in 1948 Jiminy Peak has evolved to become a 4 season resort, offering something for everyone.
 While at Jiminy Peak, make sure to make time to visit their Adventure Park and Aerial Park.
 Jiminy Peak Mountain Adventure Park and Aerial Adventure Park are fantastic for the whole family.
-There is an alpine slide and a mountain coaster, along with a rock wall, a giant swing and an aerial park that is great for ages of 6 and up.
+There is an alpine slide as well as a new mountain coaster, along with a rock wall, a giant swing and an aerial park that is great for ages of 6 and up.
 All of Jiminy Peak is great/fun for kids!

 Yum, yum this is a delicious spot for the whole family to enjoy.
 Café fare, homemade soups, quiche, desserts.
 Join us in café or eat under the upside down trees!
 Espresso bar & homemade Herrell’s ice cream!